-The INA has three distinct ways an adopted child may be considered, for immigration purposes, to be the child of his or her adoptive parents:
+The INA has three distinct ways an adopted child may be considered, for immigration purposes, to be the child of his or her adoptive parent(s):

-- INA section 101(b)(1)(E), which applies to adopted children if certain requirements are met, including where the parent or parents have two years of physical custody and residence; - INA section 101(b)(1)(F), which applies to children coming to the United States as "orphans" from countries that have not ratified the Hague Adoption Convention, if they have been adopted, or are coming to the United States to be adopted, by U.S. citizen(s); and - INA section 101(b)(1)(G), which applies to children coming to the United States who have been adopted, or are coming to the United States to be adopted, by U.S. citizen(s) under the Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption ("Hague Convention" or "Hague"), signed at The Hague on May 29, 1993.
+- INA section 101(b)(1)(E), which applies to adopted children if certain requirements are met, including where the parent or parents have two years of legal custody and joint residence; - INA section 101(b)(1)(F), which applies to children coming to the United States as "orphans" from countries that have not ratified the Hague Adoption Convention, if they have been adopted, or are coming to the United States to be adopted, by U.S. citizen(s); and - INA section 101(b)(1)(G), which applies to children coming to the United States who have been adopted, or are coming to the United States to be adopted, by U.S. citizen(s) under the Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention), signed at The Hague on May 29, 1993.

-The adopted child of a U.S. citizen(s) may qualify for naturalization under INA § 320 or § 322, if the child meets the requirements under INA §§ 101(b)(1)(E), (F), or (G).
+The adopted child of a U.S. citizen(s) may qualify for naturalization under INA section 320 or section 322, if the child meets the requirements under INA sections 101(b)(1)(E), (F), or (G).

-Also, the adopted child who meets the requirements of INA § 101(b)(1)(E) may qualify as the adoptive parent's child for purposes of "accompanying or following to join" the parent, whether as a preference immigrant, refugee, or asylee.
-See INA §§ 203(d), 207(c)(2)(A) and 208(b)(3)(A)
+Also, the adopted child who meets the requirements of INA section 101(b)(1)(E) may qualify as the adoptive parent's child for purposes of "accompanying or following to join" the parent, whether as a preference immigrant, refugee, or asylee.
+See INA sections 203(d), 207(c)(2)(A) and 208(b)(3)(A).

 The INA does not define "adoption."
-The Board of Immigration Appeals, however, has held that an "adoption" is valid only if it:
+Consistent with the decisions of the Board of Immigration Appeals an "adoption" can be the basis for immigrant benefits only if it: